All Products

 (none)

-This parameter takes effect when the state.backend.gemini.memory.managed parameter is set to false.
-Otherwise, the size of the off-heap memory that is used by GeminiStateBackend is automatically calculated based on the managed memory.
+This parameter takes effect only when state.backend.gemini.memory.managed is set to false.
+Otherwise, the size of the off-heap memory used by GeminiStateBackend is calculated automatically based on the managed memory.

-When you configure this parameter, you must add a unit to the value of this parameter.
-The unit can be B, KB, MB, or GB.
+When you configure this parameter, you must add a unit suffix.
+Valid units are B, KB, MB, and GB.

 Note